After Implant Placement

 Additional fees will be incurred through the office of your general dentist who is responsible for the temporary and final restorations.
 In other words, you are charged separately for the services rendered in our surgical office and in the general dentist’s office.
 We can assist you in estimating the the cost of your total treatment in our office after evaluating your insurance coverage or other third party provider.
 Please consider your personal financial investment in the various treatment options as some insurance companies offer limited or no coverage.

 Dental implants were developed over 40 years ago, but have only been the treatment of choice for most general dentists in the recent decade.
 The skill sets of dental providers have caught up with the technology of implantology.
 Dr. Shroyer has been providing the surgical placement of dental implants since 1988.
 He has placed over 17,000 implants.
-Should an implant placed by Dr. Shroyer ever fail, he will replace it at no cost to you!
+Should an implant placed by Drs.
+Shroyer or Moore ever fail, they will replace it at no cost to you!
 Now that’s a promise few oral surgeons in the metroplex will make.
 When investigating the effectiveness and cost of dental implants, there are several important points that should be considered.

-The longevity of the dental implant over traditional tooth replacement methods like bridges and dentures should be a major consideration when deciding on the the course of treatment for repairing broken or diseased teeth.
+The longevity of the dental implant over traditional tooth replacement methods like bridges and dentures should be a major consideration when deciding on the course of treatment for repairing broken or diseased teeth.

 Dentures and bridges are initially less expensive than implant-supported restorations, but their affordability is too often short-lived.
 These older methodologies of treatment require frequent repair and replacement over a 5-10 year period.
 In fact, they are actually more expensive over time.
 By contrast, dental implants that are properly placed and cared for last a lifetime in over 95% of patients.